Internationalization

 Warning

-Right-to-left support is broken when running the development server with hot reloading enabled (yarn run devserver-hot)
+Right-to-left support is broken when running the development server with hot reloading enabled (pnpm run devserver-hot)

 Text alignment